thwmakos/mnist-digit-rec-cpp/README.md

 ## Required to build (so far):
 - C++23
 - `doctest` unit testing library
+- Qt6 with the `Core, Gui, Quick, Qml` modules for the GUI

 ## Building
-- `meson setup builddir && cd builddir && meson compile`
+- For testing use the `cli` target: `meson setup builddir && cd builddir && meson compile` and run `./cli`
-- to run tests, `./cli`
+- For the Qt6 interface use the `gui` target and run `./gui`